, Room 410

 Ph.D.
 English and Comparative Literature, Columbia University, 2004

-Mara de Gennaro is the author of Modernism After Postcolonialism: Toward a Nonterritorial Comparative Literature, which is forthcoming from John Hopkins University Press in 2020.
+Mara de Gennaro is the author of Modernism After Postcolonialism: Toward a Nonterritorial Comparative Literature, which was published by John Hopkins University Press in 2020.

 de Gennaro presented “The Beauty of a Trembling World: Glissant, Chamoiseau, and the Poetics of Vulnerability,” at the Global South Forum held by the 2020 Modern Language Association Annual Convention in Seattle, Washington on January 10, 2020.